pushchain/push-chain-node/push-node-manager/README.md

 **"How much PUSH do I need?"**
 - Minimum: 1.3 PUSH (1 for staking + 0.3 for fees)
-- The faucet gives you 2 PUSH
+- The faucet gives you 100 PUSH (testnet)

 **"Is my validator working?"**
 - Run `./push-node-manager status` to check